Your Sleep Problems May be Easier to Solve than You Think

 - Exercise!
 Get out there and move around!
 Your muscles need to be tired out in order to successfully relax.
 Even if you go for a walk after dinner or during your lunch hour at work, do something to get oxygen into your system.
 If you're really committed, try yoga or other relaxing exercise practices.

 - Go outside and get some sun.
 It's good to be exposed to bright, natural light in the daytime as much as possible.
 That way, your mind recognizes the contrast at night and knows it's time to relax.
-If you are inside at work, open the blinds.
+If you are inside at work, open the blinds when the angle of your daylight permits it.